inspire-eu-validation/metadata/Template.md

 **Test type**: Automated or Manual

+**Notes**

-**Notes**: Any additional notes.
+Any additional notes.
 We can also use this for open questions during drafting.

 ## Contextual XPath references